 - If you have symptoms, it's best to get a PCR test to diagnose or rule-out COVID-19, including if you are vaccinated and/or if you have a negative rapid antigen test.
-A PCR test will pick up low levels of virus.
-Rapid antigen tests can also be done to pick up high levels of virus.
-A positive rapid antigen test accurately diagnoses COVID-19 infection but a negative rapid antigen result does not rule it out, so it's important to wear masks and take precautions while waiting for the PCR test result. - If you are screening for infectiousness, a rapid antigen test can quickly identify infectiousness with high viral loads, regardless of vaccinations status, including in people who haven't developed symptoms yet or who don't develop symptoms.
+A PCR test will pick up even low levels of virus.
+Rapid antigen tests can also be done.
+A positive rapid antigen test accurately diagnoses COVID-19 infection but a negative rapid antigen result does not rule it out. - If you are screening for infectiousness, a rapid antigen test can quickly identify infectiousness with high viral loads, regardless of vaccinations status, including in people who haven't developed symptoms yet or who don't develop symptoms.
 Rapid antigen tests are useful for screening for infectiousness 3-5 days after an exposure and for screening every 3-7 days.